dalehamel/mctop-tool-example/docs/00100-hotkeys.md

 # hot keys and mctop

-The topic of hot keys in Memcached is well-researched, and tools have existed to support this ecosystem long since before eBPF was on the scene.
+The topic of hot keys in Memcached has been well-studied, and tools have existed to support this ecosystem long since before eBPF was on the scene.

-An investigation into a cache hot-spotting lead to a eBPF-based redevelopment of the original original `libpcap`-based `mctop` tool.
+An investigation into a cache hot-spotting problem lead to a eBPF-based redevelopment of the original `libpcap`-based `mctop` tool.

 This report is verbose, and attempts to assume no advanced knowledge of eBPF, the `ELF` format, or Memcached itself.
 An extensive bibliography covers more